 Health coaching can be a foundational piece of any career in health and wellness management.
 According to the International Consortium for Health and Wellness Coaching, health coaches “partner with clients seeking self-directed, lasting changes, aligned with their values, which promote health and wellness and, thereby, enhance well-being.”

-Health coaching is the basis for several University of Wisconsin Health and Wellness Management course Health Coaching for Wellness Managers.
+Health coaching is the basis for the University of Wisconsin Health and Wellness Management course Health Coaching for Wellness Managers.
 The curriculum includes courses such as “Physical Activity and Nutrition for Wellness Managers” and “Understanding and Effecting Health Behavior Changes” among others that provide knowledge and skills in multiple dimensions of health and well-being.

 The Main Tenets of Health Coaching

 So what does a health coach do exactly?
 Professor Theresa Dionne teaches “Health Coaching for Wellness Managers” in the UW Health and Wellness Management program.
 She describes a health coach as a professional who “addresses specific health-related concerns such as smoking, diet, or sleep; or they can address broader concerns such as time management or work-life balance.”

 Jessica Waytashek is a UW Health and Wellness Management graduate and a practicing health coach for a company called Omada Health.
 She says her daily duties might include activities such as:

 - Assessing client lifestyles and current health concerns

 - Determining clients motivation and readiness to change using motivational interviewing techniques